 There is no doubting the fact that severely troubling emotions will overwhelm many of us at some point throughout our lives.
 In the United States, for example, it is estimated that 40 million people live with some sort of anxiety disorder, which is a byproduct of fear, and that over 3 million citizens deal with depression on an annual basis, which is a byproduct of emotional sadness.
-Seemingly even more disheartening is the fact that one out of every four adults around the world will suffer from a mental disorder during their lifetime.
+Seemingly, even more, disheartening is the fact that one out of every four adults around the world will suffer from a mental disorder during their lifetime.
 Those who suffer from depression or anxiety may find that medication doesn’t appear to ease their symptoms.

 In order to overcome emotional disturbance, regardless if it is acute or chronic, we can blend valuable insights and practical advice from the worlds of psychology and spirituality, as well as use medication when needed.

-Today, in the western world, one of the most popular forms of psychotherapy, Cognitive Behavioral Therapy (CBT), offers valuable insight into the relationship between an individual’s cognitions and emotions.
-By understanding how this connection affects our personal wellbeing, and integrating ancient spiritual wisdom into a strategy for overcoming troubling emotions, we can begin to dissect our thoughts in way that frees ourselves from the feelings we dislike most.
+Today, in the Western world, one of the most popular forms of psychotherapy, Cognitive Behavioral Therapy (CBT), offers valuable insight into the relationship between an individual’s cognitions and emotions.
+By understanding how this connection affects our personal well-being, and integrating ancient spiritual wisdom into a strategy for overcoming troubling emotions, we can begin to dissect our thoughts in a way that frees ourselves from the feelings we dislike most.